 The best thing to do is to channel your adrenaline elsewhere.
 Some exercise will help your body calm down.
 Head to the gym in the morning.
 Spend a few hours working out before you’re scheduled to speak.
 Even a short walk during lunch break will help.

-Another thing you can do is to listen to what researchers call “heavy power music”.
-A study found that songs with heavy bass lines can evoke a sense of power that allows listeners to mimic and internalize what they hear.
+Another thing you can do is to listen to what researchers call “heavy power music.”
+Songs with heavy bass lines evoke a sense of power that allows listeners to mimic and internalize what they hear.
 In other words, songs like Queen’s “We Will Rock You” will get you feel pumped and excited.
 The adrenaline you feel can then turn into positive feelings of anticipation and determination.

 Prepare for what you can control